lrstanley/marill/README.md

    * Integration and flexibility to be built into other systems.
    * Clients to be at ease; you know they won't test all of their sites.
    * Administrators or developers to hate you less.
-   * You to be whitty and say "time is money!".
+   * You to be witty and say "time is money!".

 ## Features